 We remain in conservatorship and our conservatorship has no specified termination date.
-We do not know when or how the conservatorship will terminate, what further changes to our business will be made during or following conservatorship, what form we will have and what ownership interest, if any, our current common and preferred stockholders will hold in us after the conservatorship is terminated or whether we will continue to exist following conservatorship.
+We do not know when or how the conservatorship will terminate, what further changes to our business will be made during or following conservatorship, what form we will have and what ownership interest, if any, our current common and preferred stockholders will hold in us after the conservatorship is terminated, or whether we will continue to exist following conservatorship.
 In addition, as a result of our agreements with Treasury and directives from our conservator, we are not permitted to retain our net worth (other than a limited amount that will decrease to zero in 2018), rebuild our capital position or pay dividends or other distributions to stockholders other than Treasury.
 Our senior preferred stock purchase agreement with Treasury also includes covenants that significantly restrict our business activities.
 Congress continues to consider options for reform of the housing finance system, including the GSEs.
 We cannot predict the prospects for the enactment, timing or final content of housing finance reform legislation or actions the Administration or FHFA may take with respect to housing finance reform.
-We provide additional information on the uncertainty of our future, the conservatorship, the provisions of our agreements with Treasury, their impact on our business, and recent actions and statements relating to housing finance reform by the Administration, Congress and FHFA in our 2016 Form 10-K in "Business-Conservatorship and Treasury
+We provide additional information on the uncertainty of our future, the conservatorship, the provisions of our agreements with Treasury, their impact on our business, and recent actions and statements relating to housing finance reform by the Administration, Congress and FHFA in "Business-Conservatorship and Treasury Agreements," "Business-

-Agreements," "Business-Legislation and Regulation-Housing Finance Reform" and "Risk Factors" and in this report in "Legislation and Regulation" and "Risk Factors."
+Legislation and Regulation-Housing Finance Reform" and "Risk Factors" in our 2016 Form 10-K and in "Legislation and Regulation" and "Risk Factors" in our quarterly report on Form 10-Q for the quarter ended March 31, 2017 ("First Quarter 2017 Form 10-Q") and in this report.